President & General Manager

-Barnett was recently featured in The New York Times “Corner Office” column and has been profiled in Variety, The Hollywood Reporter, Ad Week, The Wall Street Journal, Fast Company,and Indiewire, among others.
-She was included in Variety’s 2014 Gotham Power List, Variety’s 2013 Power of Women: Women’s Impact Report as well as The Hollywood Reporter’s 2013 Women in Entertainment Power 100 List.
-Barnett was also inducted into the 2014 class of Multichannel News’ Wonder Women and has been named to the CableFAX Top 100 and Most Powerful Women list for the past five years.
+Barnett was featured in The New York Times “Corner Office” column and has been profiled in Variety, The Hollywood Reporter, Adweek, The Wall Street Journal, Fast Company, and Indiewire, among others.
+She has been included in The Hollywood Reporter’s Women in Entertainment Power 100 List, Variety’s Gotham Power List and Variety’s Women’s Impact Report as well.
+Barnett was also inducted into the 2014 class of Multichannel News’ Wonder Women and has been named to the CableFAX Top 100 and Most Powerful Women list for the past six years.

 Barnett earned her Bachelor of Arts degree in history of art from the University of Warwick in the United Kingdom.